 Oregon Registered Agent

-An Oregon registered agent is designated to accept service of process and official notifications on behalf of clients.
-Oregon law states that a registered agent must be either a resident of the state or a business entity in good standing.
-All registered agents must maintain a physical address where certified documents can be delivered during business hours.
+An Oregon registered agent is an individual or company designated to accept service of process and official notifications on behalf of a business.
+Oregon law requires all LLCs and corporations to declare a registered agent.
+The registered agents must maintain a physical address where certified documents can be delivered during business hours.
 When documents are accepted by the agent, they must be forwarded to the proper client in a timely manner.

 Everything You Need To Know About Oregon Registered Agents: